Characters of the Devil May Cry series: J.D. Morrison

 First appearing in The Animated Series, Morrison is Dante's closest friend and broker.
 He finds Dante jobs, acts as a handyman to keep Devil May Cry functioning, and offers him advice on how to be a better person.
 Morrison returns in Devil May Cry 5, having been heavily redesigned from his previous appearance.
 Following the game's events, Morrison becomes the new owner of the Devil May Cry office.
 In English, Morrison is voiced by Rob Mungle in The Animated Series and Joey Camen in Devil May Cry 5.
 In Japanese, he is voiced by Akio Ōtsuka.

 Matier

-Matier, a supporting character in Devil May Cry 2, is an old woman and (like Lucia) part of the Protectorate clan.
-When she was younger, she and her clan fought the demons with Sparda.
+Matier, a supporting character in Devil May Cry 2, is an old woman and part of the Protectorate clan alongside her daughter Lucia.
+Centuries prior, she and her clan fought alongside Sparda to defeat Argosax.
 Matier is cheerful and optimistic, certain of Dante's eventual victory.
-She guides Lucia to reunite the Arcanas (mystical relics) and lure Dante (whom she calls "Son of Sparda") to their island.
-Although it is first claimed that Matier is Lucia's mother, it is later revealed that Lucia was created by Arius (who planned to dispose of her when Matier found and raised her).
+She guides Lucia to reunite the Arcanas that sealed Argosax and guide Dante to their island to aid them against Arius and Argosax.
+Although it is first claimed that Matier is Lucia's mother, it is later revealed that Lucia was created by Arius, who dismissed her as defective and attempted to dispose of her only to be found by Matier raised her.
 The character is voiced by Flo DiRe.